 Increasingly, there had been a change in expectation, as new technologies are better understood, and organisations become increasingly aware of the opportunities available to them.

-Greater integration across business processes is now the target operating model – linking strategy, finance and operations.
+Greater integration across business processes is now the target operating model – linking strategy with Cost Saving Consultants, finance and operations.
 Corporate performance management is not only impacting finance – but business performance.

 The points covered below may seem obvious and common place – but their importance is often overlooked.
 Making sure you are mindful of these areas will help to get the most from any finance project that you take on: